CleanCut/headtail/README.md

 ## Backstory

-[I](https://github.com/CleanCut) needed a way to head _and_ tail the output of a refactoring project I was working on, since I wanted to see the error at the top of the output and the summary at the bottom of the output.
-I couldn't find a good way to combine existing utilities to do the job, and a [couple](https://github.com/jorendorff) [friends](https://github.com/bensherman) suggested I make one.
-We ended up doing a "day of learning" session with about 50 other engineers from GitHub and in less than three hours, we came up with a minimum viable solution that worked well!
+Not finding an existing utility to head _and_ tail the output, nor a good way to combine existing utilities even with the help of a [couple](https://github.com/jorendorff) [friends](https://github.com/bensherman) of [mine](https://github.com/CleanCut), we decided to make one.
+We ended up doing a "day of learning" session with about 50 other engineers from GitHub and collaboritively came up with a minimum viable solution that worked well!

-Now it's a real project that we keep improving.
+Now it's a real utility that we keep improving.
 Go try it out!

 ## Contributing